OnkelMato/MFFM/docs/adr/0105-cleancode-use-information-hiding.md

 ### Consequences

-* The user has less options for example to reuse existing code
+* The user has less options to reuse existing code